 Arrive by Plane

 - An array of information and services is available upon arrival, including several options for making your way to the heart of the city: car rental and limousine transportation companies are on site as well as airport shuttles, like the 747 Express bus.
-Featuring 24-hour service, 7 days a week, 365-days a year, the 747 Express bus costs only $7.
-The route features nine downtown stops conveniently located near major hotels and takes approximately 25 – 30 minutes each way, depending on traffic.
-If you are going by taxi, a trip downtown will cost you a flat rate of $38, tip not included.
+Featuring 24-hour service, 7 days a week, 365-days a year, the 747 Express bus costs only $10.
+Two route options are available to you from the airport: destination Terminus Lionel-Groulx (a single stop; travel time from 25 to 35 minutes, depending on traffic) or destination Centre-ville (downtown) ( 11 stops; travel time from 45 to 70 minutes, depending on traffic; stops at hotels on boul.
+René-Lévesque; terminus stop at Berri-UQAM métro station).
+If you are going by taxi, a trip downtown will cost you a flat rate of $40, tip not included.

 Arrive by Train